 - Tiny, pale white birds with gray-brown streaks, dark-gray tails, and wings, with bold white wing bars.
 Look for small red patches on the forehead.

 - Feathers are fluffy, making them look heavier.

 - Females lack the reddish-pink chest.

 The Hoary Redpoll breeds in the arctic tundra and can live and survive in freezing winter weather.
 Most people never see these finches because not much civilization exists in the places they live.
-They get their name from the way they look; “hoary” is for the frosty plumage, and “repoll” is for the red patch on their head.
+They get their name from the way they look: “hoary” is for the frosty plumage, and “redpoll” refers to the red patch on their head.

 Hoary Redpoll Range Map

 These finches are rare visitors to bird feeders in the United States since they spend summers up north.
-However, Hoary Redpolls come south when the weather turns cold and there is low food availability.
+However, Hoary Redpolls come south when the weather turns cold and food availability is scarce.
 If you’re extremely lucky, you may spot one visiting your yard eating Nyjer seeds or black-oil sunflower seeds.

 Redpolls can store seeds in pouches in their throat, kind of like a chipmunk stashing seeds in their cheeks.
 This lets them quickly collect seeds, then regurgitate them for husking and eating when they’re back in a sheltered and safe spot.

-Male Hoary Redpoll songs are a trill that often lacks pauses, which is then sometimes followed by a slow twitter.
+Male Hoary Redpoll songs are a trill that often lacks pauses, sometimes followed by a slow twitter.

 #15.
 Lesser Goldfinch